ZornLab/Mona/README.md

 mona()
 ```

-A test dataset is available to immediately begin trying out its features (see 'View datasets').
+A test dataset is available to try out its features (see 'View datasets').
 Users can also click the top left and view the 'Help' section for guidance on using Mona.

 ## Data preparation

-If you are not familiar with single cell analysis, we recommended preparing your datasets with Mona's included functions.
+If you are not familiar with single cell RNA analysis, we recommended preparing your datasets with Mona's included functions.
 Here is an example for processing a single dataset:

 ```
 counts <- Read10X("raw_data/dataset")